pipiczistvan/bricklog/README.md

 #### iOS

+1. Create a `DevSecrets.xcconfig` and `ProdSecrets.xcconfig` files in `iosApp/Configuration/`
-1. Build the project in Android Studio to generate necessary files.
+2. Build the project in Android Studio to generate necessary files.
-2. Open the iosApp.xcworkspace file in Xcode
+3. Open the iosApp.xcworkspace file in Xcode
-3. Build the app
+4. Build the app

 To use Firebase, ownload the appropriate `GoogleService-Info.plist` and place in `iosApp/iosApp`